Kevin-Wu-12/Image-Processing-and-KNN-Classifier-Library/README.md

 6. [Disclaimer](#disclaimer)

 ## **Overview**
 This Python library provides a modular framework for advanced image processing and classification using a K-Nearest Neighbors (KNN) approach.
 It includes classes and methods for manipulating RGB images, implementing standard and premium image processing techniques, and classifying images based on pixel similarity.
-G oodf

 ## **Contributions**